 Vision, dedication, and innovation: at Capgemini, we believe that great minds coming together to find solutions and turn ideas into action are the only way to tackle today’s challenges.

-Nobel Prize Outreach disseminates knowledge about Nobel Prize-awarded achievements and stimulates interest in science, literature and peace in line with Alfred Nobel’s vision and legacy to recognise every year those who “have conferred the greatest benefit to humankind.”
+Nobel Prize Outreach disseminates knowledge about Nobel Prize-awarded achievements and stimulates interest in science, literature and peace in line with Alfred Nobel’s vision and legacy to recognize every year those who “have conferred the greatest benefit to humankind.”

 Capgemini is proud to be a Nobel International Partner, and to support innovation and research.
 Together with Nobel Prize Outreach, we aim to spread knowledge and excellence globally, inspire young minds, and build a more sustainable and inclusive future for all.